Poet Laureate of Vermont

 The poet laureate of Vermont is the poet laureate for the U.S. state of Vermont.

 Robert Frost was the first poet named as laureate by Joint House Resolution 54 of the Vermont General Assembly in 1961, less than two years before his death.
-The current position of state poet, a four-year appointment, was created by Executive Order 69 in 1988.
-In 2007, the designation was changed to poet laureate.
+The position of state poet, a four-year appointment, was created by Vermont Governor Madeleine Kunin's Executive Order 69 in 1988.
+In 2007, on the new investiture of Ruth Stone in the position, Vermont Governor Jim Douglas changed the position's title to poet laureate.
+The title of poet laureate is now used retroactively to describe prior state poets.

+In 1989, the same year the first state poet was appointed since Robert Frost, a concurrent position of Vermont Poet Laureate was created by the Poetry Society of Vermont and awarded to William D. Mundell.
+This position was recognized by the state legislature in a 1998 joint resolution after his death in 1997.

 List of poets laureate

-Robert Frost was the first poet laureate.
+Robert Frost was the first poet laureate of Vermont.

-The following have held the position:
+The following held the Vermont state poet position: